KevinAstillero/AstilleroK-NapiliC-Asia-Tee/README.md

+This vue app is an app that calculates the BMI of the user.
+V-if condition was used in the construction of the app.

-write this command on your cmd or vscode terminal to run the code
+Write the command below on your cmd or vscode terminal to run the code

 "npm run serve"